-On Thursday, December 6th 2018, front-line workers from East Bay MUD, AB&I Foundry, Casa Sanchez Foods, and Shell Martinez Refinery convened at the Alameda County Social Services building in downtown Oakland, to discuss what it’s really like to work in manufacturing.
+On Thursday, December 6th 2018, front-line workers from East Bay MUD, AB&I Foundry, Casa Sanchez Foods, and Martinez Refinery convened at the Alameda County Social Services building in downtown Oakland, to discuss what it’s really like to work in manufacturing.
 About 40 community members, including the working poor and formerly incarcerated, gathered to hear from the panel as well as experts in education & apprenticeships.

 James Gardner, Panel Moderator on far left.